 1) Tortuga Outbreaker Backpack

-Tortuga was started by a random team of people who found themselves complaining about how they couldn’t find a travel pack that didn’t suck.
+Tortuga was started by a random team of people who found themselves complaining about how they couldn’t find a travel pack that wasn’t awful.
+They’ve been outfitting nomads ever since.

 Tortuga is currently on the third version of this pack, and the new design has a height-adjustable suspension system, meaning it will fit people of all sizes.
-It also has a seriously padded hip belt, which is rare for these packs, along with a seriously cushioned back panel and shoulder straps.
-It’s probably the most heavy-duty suspension system of any travel pack out there, and although it’s significantly heavier as a result, it’s going to excel at carrying heavier loads.
+It also has a seriously padded hip belt, which is rare for these packs, along with a seriously cushioned back panel (with raised ventilation) and shoulder straps.
+It’s the most heavy-duty suspension system of any travel pack out there, and although it’s significantly heavier as a result, it’s going to excel at carrying heavier loads.
 They’ve eliminated the ability to stow the shoulder straps and the suitcase handle, however, emphasizing its backpack features exclusively.
+The side grab handle is also gone, replaced with an extra mesh pocket.

 Update: I received a test sample of the 35 liter version of this pack, and put it to the test!
 Check it a detailed review here.